-If you haven’t tried tempeh before, it’s made from fermented soybeans, similar to tofu.
+If you haven’t tried tempeh before, it’s a soy-based food made from fermented soybeans, similar to tofu.
 It’s usually sold in the refrigerated part of the natural foods section, near the tofu.
 It doesn’t have a strong taste on its own, but it’s fabulous at absorbing flavors.
 With a little marinating, we can transform tempeh into a deliciously umami-packed protein.

 Does tempeh taste like tofu?